Family Business Valuations and Marriage Contracts

 As with the negotiation of any domestic contract be it a cohabitation agreement, separation agreement, or the marriage contract as was our focus, full financial disclosure by both spouses is mandatory.
 And this is where we faced a hard stop.

 We had pushback from the corporate accountants and from Alfred who felt the company may be compromised if Sandra were to have any future financial interest.
-Disclosure came to a halt.
+The disclosure came to a halt.

 Without full financial disclosure, negotiations could not continue, and the wedding was threatened.
 If Jacques and Sandra married as they intended to do, there would be no restriction on the division of property if the marriage were to fail.
 Jacques did his best to preserve business documents as at the date of marriage.
 If there was a breakdown of the marriage, Sandra would be entitled to 50% of the value of the business at the date of separation less the estimated value of the business as at the date of marriage.